 You may not feel like you need a rest day quite this soon, but any good fitness regimen has rest days programmed in.
 They give your mind and body a chance to rest, recover and get stronger.

 You only get four rest days this month, so make the most of them.
-Take a hot bath (also great for muscle recovery), take a leisurely walk or hike and enjoy some beautiful scenery or do something low-key but still active that you enjoy — gardening, swimming, etc.
+Take a hot bath (also great for muscle recovery), take a leisurely walk or hike and enjoy some beautiful scenery or do something low-key but still active that you enjoy — gardening, swimming, biking, etc.

 Day 7: Break Things Up

 Day 7 means 11 burpees, and things are starting to get tough!
 If you need to, it's perfectly acceptable to break up your burpees into smaller sets.
-You can either opt to do smaller sets as part of one session or spread them throughout the day.
+You can either do smaller sets as part of one session or spread them out during the day.

 Sitting too long at work?
 Burpee break!
 Suffered through a long, boring commute?
 Time for burpees.
 Feeling sluggish?
 Give your heart rate (and energy level) a boost with a few burpees.